Politics

 She further clarified that all the money being recovered by the anti-corruption agencies would go towards funding part of the budget.

-Also speaking, the Executive Director of CDD, Ms Idayat Hassan stated that the event was organised with support from the Open Society Initiative for West Africa and the Department for International Development.
+Also speaking, the Executive Director of CDD, Ms Idayat Hassan stated that the event was organized with support from the Open Society Initiative for West Africa and the Department for International Development.

 According to her, the event is getting answers to some questions on the recovered money from Switzerland bank.